Hi, I'm Rich.

 technology and distributing online content under your own terms.

-In my professional life I earn currently earn money from many things relating to the trumpet.
+At the time of writing, In my professional life I was earning money from many things relating to

-I play, I teach, I build and repair instruments, I have written books about trumpet playing and I
+the trumpet.
+I still play, teach, build and repair instruments.
+I have written books about trumpet

-have a blog.
-Further information about all of that can be found on my other websites, which are
+playing and I have a blog.
+Further information about all of that can be found on my other websites,